Compliance and enforcement

 - are proportionate to the conduct

 - are consistent with past responses for similar conduct

 Compliance and Enforcement Framework Strategy

 Annual compliance plans

-The department’s annual compliance plan informs the Queensland community of its planned compliance activities for the coming year.
-This allows the greatest risks to Queensland’s environment and heritage to be proactively addressed.
+The department’s annual compliance plan for 2013–14 informs the Queensland community of its planned compliance activities and proactively addresses the greatest risks to Queensland’s environment and heritage.

 Annual compliance plan reports